AstarNetwork/astar-docs/docs/user-guides/transfer-tokens.md

 <img width="1000" alt="Chain-select" src="https://user-images.githubusercontent.com/77480847/188534777-ef3c57cb-6f0f-40da-8f5e-5b4058d3e946.png" />
 <img width="1000" alt="XCM-Native-EVM" src="https://user-images.githubusercontent.com/77480847/188534889-ae0086d0-0b47-4016-9e8a-83f2bc928f56.png" />

-5. Enter the amount you would like to bring to Astar Network.
-And confirm.
+1. Enter the amount you would like to bring to Astar Network, then press the confirm button.

-6. Finding transactions of XCM can be tricky, portal now has browser history so it will take you to the right transaction you have made.
+2. Finding transactions of XCM can be tricky.
+Portal now has browser history which will take you to the right transaction you have made.

 <img width="1000" alt="history" src="https://user-images.githubusercontent.com/77480847/188534964-529b4933-3a60-48ec-a71c-afeb99ff2ade.png" />